-Our nutrition faculty lead investigations over a far-reaching range of contemporary issues including obesity, infant and child feeding, micronutrient requirements and maternal-infant health in both national and international settings.
+Our nutrition faculty lead investigations over a far-reaching range of contemporary issues including obesity, infant and child feeding, epigenetics, micronutrient requirements and maternal-infant health in both national and international settings.
 Specific areas of research are described below, including links to investigators conducting research in each area.

 Together our faculty members conduct diverse research focused on early origins of obesity development, prevention, and treatment ranging from animal models to children and families across multiple settings locally and state-wide, including homes, schools, communities, and health care facilities.
 Faculty currently conducting obesity related research include: Nancy Krebs, MD, MS; Susan Johnson, PhD; Darcy Thompson, MD, MPH; Richard Boles, PhD; Kristen Boyle, PhD; Janine Higgins, PhD; Jill Kaar, PhD; Matthew Haemer, MD; Kimberly Gracey, PA-C; and Renee Porter, RN, MS, ND.

 A selection of current Obesity Research Topics: